Jriosv/project-gophersapp/README.md

 # Gophers App

-ToDo list application with Go, React, and other technologies
+Note list application with Go, React, and other technologies

 ## 📜 System Requirement